Step into any of the world’s most exciting cities and you’re sure to find elements of the old and new.

 Best hotels in Kadriorg

 ★Travelers’ Pick: There’s nothing quite as luxurious as staying in a Hilton Hotel in a peaceful and green area of a beautiful city.
 The hotel is, of course, what you’d expect – glamorous and spacious rooms fitted with stylish furniture and décor, world-class service and friendly staff, and extensive amenities including a spa center, a gym, an in-house restaurant and a bar.
 The surrounding environment is great for walks and for catching sunshine, while the old historic town as well as great restaurants are just a few minutes’ leisurely walk away.
-Double rooms start at EUR 115.

 The Kadriorg neighborhood is not exclusively for luxury, 5-star-hotel-dwelling travelers, though.
 It also offers affordable indulgences like the Oru Hotel, a beautiful hotel that exceeds expectations – from bright and comfortable rooms to friendly staff, peaceful location, and a fabulous breakfast, all at a steal price of EUR 60 for a double room.
 If you want a truly local experience, look at apartments like the Koleri Central Apartment.